J1marotta/infoTrack-ceo-seo/thoughts.md

 #### Overall

 I really enjoyed being able to try a bunch of new libraries, that really made this a lot more fun and gave me a much better sense of pride in it compared to other technical test I've done.
 I think I definitely bit off a bit too much with the design, but I learned a lot about Framer-motion and it was an enjoyable weekend of coding.

+I wanted to make something a bit silly and hopefully spark some laughs

 I look forward to the follow up.